pytroll/satpy/doc/source/quickstart.rst

 save it as a png image.
 Instead of :meth:`save`, one could also use :meth:`show` if the only purpose is to display the image on screen.

-Available composites are listed in the :mod:`pp.satellites.visir` module in the mpop documentation.
+Available composites are listed in the :mod:`mpop.satellites.visir` module in the mpop documentation.

 We want more !